sarah and dean's summer scorcher shustoke wedding

 We were soon to the first dance and these two didn't pick a traditional slow dance to do the 'awkward shuffle' to.
 They were busting some shapes to Luther Vandross being sung live by their brilliant band and the joy of this dance just shows so clearly on their faces while they are dancing.

 To finish off the evening they headed outside to toast some marshmallows and Dean was desperate to get a light trail of a sparkler.
 Whilst it's something I have done before, I'd not done it at 9pm on one of the longest days of the year, ie not dark!
-So a little creativity and we got it.
-As I walked off with a pork bap in hand leaving all of the guests to enjoy the rest of their evening of this absolute corker of a wedding.
+So a little creative thinking and we got it.
+I said my goodbyes and walked off, with a pork bap in hand, leaving all of the guests to enjoy the rest of their evening of this absolute corker of a wedding.

 "Oh my love, a thousand kisses from you is never too much"